furabyss/FocusAbove/README.md

 - Chatting with your own local LLM/VLM
 - Roleplaying with your own local LLM/VLM
 - Generating illust for RP with SD WebUI/ComfyUI/Draw Things/etc
+- And also, T2I generation in chat mode is available.

 # Screenshots